East Midlands Air Support Unit

 The East Midlands Air Support Unit was a joint consortium established to provide police aviation for Leicestershire Constabulary, Northamptonshire Police and Warwickshire Police.
-It was formed in April 1994 and operates a Eurocopter EC135 from Sulby, near Welford in Northamptonshire.
+It was formed in April 1994 and operated a Eurocopter EC135 from Sulby, near Welford in Northamptonshire.

 In October 2013, it was replaced by the National Police Air Service (NPAS).

 Aircraft

 The unit began operations in 1994 using a Eurocopter AS355 Écureuil 2, G-EMAU.
-This served until 1998 when it crashed shortly after takeoff from the base into woodland opposite, killing one member of crew and injuring two others.
+This served until 1998, when it crashed shortly after takeoff from the base into the woodland opposite, killing one member of the crew and injuring two others.
 A year later the unit received a new aircraft, G-EMAS, a Eurocopter EC135 T1.
 This aircraft remained with the unit until 2007 when it was sold to the Royal Cayman Islands Police Service where it was re-registered VP-CPS.
 The units final aircraft before its absorption into NPAS was G-EMID, an EC135 P2+ which transferred to NPAS.